top of page

 Wintering bald eagles congregate in the open water around the area.

-colored sketch of ducks on water.jpg
+colored sketch of ducks on water

 Pool 9 Full of Ducks